TMA examples

 cd my-react-telegram-web-app

-Now we need to start the development mode of the project, run the following commands in terminal:
+To start the development mode of the project, run the following commands in the terminal:

 # npm